arschles/dockerbasics/README.md

 Explanation of command line flags:

-- `-t` use the following value to set the name and tag of the image
+- `-t`: use the following value to set the name and tag of the image
-- `dockerbasics/testpy:0.1` - the name (`dockerbasics/testpy`) and tag (`0.1`) of the image
+- `dockerbasics/testpy:0.1`: the name (`dockerbasics/testpy`) and tag (`0.1`) of the image
-- `.` - where to find the Dockerfile, which is the template for how to build the image
+- `.`: where to find the Dockerfile, which is the template for how to build the image (see the file itself for explanation)

 ## Run the image in a container
 Use the following command to run your image inside a container: